Subatomic123/pyDOS/README.md

 # pyDOS
-pyDOS is a fake OS created entirely in Python :)
+pyDOS is a fake OS created entirely in Python, you can modify it as long as you credit me.
+Report any bug you find!